minprog/app-studio/40 Guided/20 Tic Tac Toe/10 Assignment.md

 2. We need a board!
 Atop the class, declare a constant and a variable to hold the board:

         final private int BOARD_SIZE = 3;
-        private Tile[][] board;
+        private TileState[][] board;

-    See that our board is an array of `Tile`s?
-Each tile can be one of the states that is specified in `Tile.java`.
+    See that our board is an array of `TileState`s?
+Each tile can be in one of the states that is specified in `TileState.java`.
 Also, we'll need to have some variables that keep count:

         private Boolean playerOneTurn;  // true if player 1's turn, false if player 2's turn private int movesPlayed;
         private Boolean gameOver;

 3. Let's make a constructor.
 When creating a new game, the above fields have to be initialized to sensible values.
 Press **Cmd-N** or **Alt-Insert**, which pops up some choices for generating code.
 Choose `constructor`.
 Then choose "Select None", which means that our new constructor does not have any parameters.
-Add the following initializers:
+Add the following initializers to the constructor:

-        board = new Tile[BOARD_SIZE][BOARD_SIZE];
+        board = new TileState[BOARD_SIZE][BOARD_SIZE];
         for(int i=0; i<BOARD_SIZE; i++)
             for(int j=0; j<BOARD_SIZE; j++)
-                board[i][j] = Tile.BLANK;
+                board[i][j] = TileState.BLANK;

         playerOneTurn = true;
         gameOver = false;

 4. Finally (for now), the Game class should definitely have a method that allows a user to "play".
 In this case, the current user can choose any unused place to place their square or circle.
-Define a method `draw` to handle that:
+Define a method `choose` to handle that:

-        public Tile draw(int row, int column) {
+        public TileState choose(int row, int column) {

     Now, what should this method do?
 Let us help you scaffold that:

-    - It has to retrieve the current value of the board at position (row, column).
+    - Get the `TileState` from `board` at position (row, column).
     - If that place is still blank, we can go ahead and fill it.
         - if the current player is player one, fill it with a cross
         - if the current player is player two, fill it with a circle
         - in either case, make sure the other played gets the turn
-        - also in both cases, make sure to return Tile.CROSS or Tile.CIRCLE to allow the UI to update
+        - also in both cases, make sure to return TileState.CROSS or TileState.CIRCLE to allow the UI to update
     - If that place isn't blank, it's an invalid move!
-Just return Tile.INVALID.
+Just return TileState.INVALID.

 ## The controller

 Next up, head to `MainActivity.java`.
+From the activity, we'll create an instance of the Game and use that to play.
+Whenever the user taps a button, the `Game` will be informed and will decide what happens in response.

 1. Atop the class, add a variable for holding the game: